 Get the meat out of the fridge and leave to come up to room temperature before you cook it.
 Cover the porcini with 300ml of boiling water and leave to rehydrate for 5 minutes.

-Peel and finely chop 2 of the garlic cloves, then place in a large frying pan over a high heat with 1 knob of butter.
+Peel and finely chop 2 of the garlic cloves, then place in a large frying pan on a high heat with a knob of the butter.
 Add the porcini and half the soaking liquor, then reduce the heat to low and simmer for 5 minutes, or until thick and syrupy.

-Squeeze in the lemon juice and stir in the remaining butter, then season to taste with sea salt and black pepper.
+Squeeze in the lemon juice, stir in the remaining butter, and season to taste with sea salt and black pepper.
 Leave to cool slightly.

-Lay the slices of prosciutto out on a large piece of greaseproof paper so that they’re just overlapping slightly, and big enough to wrap around the fillet.
-Spread the mushrooms lengthways over one half of the prosciutto, then place the beef top.
+Lay out the slices of prosciutto on a large piece of greaseproof paper, overlapping them slightly, making a sheet big enough to wrap around the fillet.

-Carve up and serve drizzled with the red wine sauce – delicious with celeriac and potato mash, and steamed greens.
+Carve up the beef and serve drizzled with the red wine sauce – delicious with celeriac and potato mash, and steamed greens.